 Helping Students in King County Graduate

-Education is a gateway out of poverty, but odds are often stacked against low-income kids from the start.
-United Way is working to break down these barriers in order to give kids in King County a fighting chance and empower Seattle schools to engage these students—and we need your help.
+Education is a gateway out of poverty, but odds are often stacked against low-income students from the start.
+United Way is working to break down these barriers in order to give young people in the Seattle area a fighting chance.

 Words heard by age 5 (in millions)